-Avery Bain - White Hill Summit Award Recipient
+Special Presentation - White Hill Summit Award

-Avery Bain, provincial trail volunteer extraordinaire, was recently awarded the White Hill Summit Award by NS Trails President, Holly Woodill.
-The award, named for the highest point of land in Nova Scotia, recognizes an outstanding contribution to the development and management of recreational trails in the province.
+Every year it is a pleasure for the President of the Federation to present this award, this year is no exception.
+The award, named for the highest point of land in Nova Scotia, recognizes outstanding contribution to the development of recreational trails in the province by a volunteer.

-Avery has shown a significant commitment and dedication to community trail development in Nova Scotia with his longstanding position on the Board of Directors of the Dynamite Trail Association – Martin’s River to Mahone Bay.
-Since 2000, Avery has been a champion of trail development and has supported and encouraged his fellow board members in their efforts.
+Stan has shown a significant commitment and dedication to trail development in Nova Scotia with his longstanding position on the Board of Directors of the Snowmobile Association of Nova Scotia, has been a champion of trail development and has supported and encouraged his fellow board members in their efforts.